This is a short review of Ensemble Methods in Data Mining, by G. Seni and J. Elder (Morgan & Claypool, 2010).

 The authors cite illustrative examples of ensemble methods: Bayesian model averaging which sums estimates of possible models, weighted by their posterior evidence; Bagging where we bootstrap the training data set and the consider a majority vote or the average of model estimates; Random Forest [2,3] which adds a stochastic component to create more “diversity” among the trees being combined; AdaBoost and ARCing where models are built iteratively by varying case weights (up-weighting cases with large current errors and down-weighting those accurately estimated) and we use a weighted sum of the estimates of the sequence of models; Gradient Boosting [5,6] which extends the AdaBoost algorithm to a variety of error functions for regression and classification.
 Most of these algorithms are well explained in The Elements of Statistical Learning, by Hastie et al. Less well-known algorithms are the Group Method of Data Handling (GMDH) and its successor, Polynomial Networks [8,9], where multiple layers of moderate-order polynomials fitted by linear regression are built by considering different variable sets to introduce variety.
 An early related method, Stacking, was proposed by Wolpert .

 Another important aspect in model inference is regularization.
-In effect, it is generally advisable to favor both accuracy (of predictions) and simplicity (of the model) although there is a tradeoff between the two: a flexible model will yield a higher accuracy but a the expense of possibly overfitting the data, hence have poor generalizability performance.
+In effect, it is generally advisable to favor both accuracy (of predictions) and simplicity (of the model) although there is a tradeoff between the two: a flexible model will yield a higher accuracy but at the expense of possibly overfitting the data, hence have poor generalizability performance.
 Regularization offers a solution by penalizing model complexity through an error function that depends on the number of parameters in the model.
-Common examples of such regularization techniques are the Lasso , which inherits from Breiman's work on the nonnegative Garotte estimator , or the LARS algorithm .
+Common examples of such regularization techniques are the Lasso , which inherits from Breiman’s work on the nonnegative Garotte estimator , or the LARS algorithm .
 Another one is the Path Seeker algorithm which allows for a Lasso penalty with other loss functions.
 Likewise, the Generalized Path Seeker algorithm extends the Elastic Net criterion for producing sparse solution to non-convex problems.

 The conclusion of all studies done in this field of research is that generally “bundling competing models into ensembles improves generalization.”
 The use of Generalized Degrees of Freedom , which is an empirical measure of the flexibility of the models, allows to derive a measure of complexity showing that ensembles are simpler than the sum of their components.
 (More to read in Chapter 6.)